BodenmillerGroup/ImcSegmentationPipeline/docs/prepro.md

 After image pre-processing the following files have been generated:

 * `analysis/ometiff`: contains individual folders (one per sample) of which each contains multiple `.ome.tiff` files (one per acquisition).
-* `analysis/histocat`: contains individual folders (one per sample) of which each contains multiple single-channel `.tiff` files for upload to histoCAT.
+* `analysis/histocat`: contains individual folders (one per acquisition) of which each contains multiple single-channel `.tiff` files for upload to histoCAT.
-* `analysis/ilastik`: contains the ilastik stacks for pixel classification.
+* `analysis/ilastik`: contains the ilastik stacks for pixel classification as well as `.csv` files indicating the channel order.
+* `analysis/cpout/images`: contains the full stacks for analysis as well as `.csv` files indicating the channel order.
 * `analysis/cpout/panel.csv`: the panel file was copied into the final output folder.
 * `analysis/cpinp`: containing the `acquisition_metadata.csv`, `full_channelmeta.csv`, and `probab_channelmeta_manual.csv` files containing acquisition and channel metadata